Choi Mina Sue

-Mina Sue Choi (born February 22, 1999) is a South Korean beauty pageant titleholder who was crowned Miss Earth 2022.
-She is the first Korean to win Miss Earth and the first to win one of the Big Four beauty pageants.
+Choi Mina Sue (born February 22, 1999) is a South Korean beauty pageant titleholder who was crowned Miss Earth 2022.
+She is the first Korean to win Miss Earth, making her the first Korean to win one of the Big Four beauty pageants.

 Early life and education

-Mina Sue Choi was born in Sydney, on February 22, 1999 and lived there until she was seven years old.
+Choi Mina Sue was born in Sydney, on February 22, 1999 and lived there until she was seven years old.
 Growing up, she lived in South Korea, Canada, the United States, and China.
 Choi attended the University of Illinois Urbana-Champaign, where she majored in communication studies.

 Pageantry

 Miss Korea 2021

 On October 15, Choi won Miss Gyeonggi Incheon 2021, a Miss Korea regional preliminary.
 She participated in Miss Korea 2021 on November 16 and finished 1st runner-up.

 Miss Earth 2022

 Choi won Miss Earth 2022, on November 29, 2022, representing South Korea.
 During the preliminary events, she won the swimsuit competition (Asia & Oceania), beach wear competition (Air Group), and long gown competition (Air Group).
 Choi was the first Korean to win the Miss Earth title and one of the Big Four international beauty pageants.

+Choi served as a judge for the 2024 finale of the pageant.